nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 #### Vests

+I have exactly one vest and included the header because where would athleisure be today without the Han Solo look?
+Grab your white long sleeve, vest, black leggings, and simple trainers and you're good to go to Starbucks.

 ### Shoes

 Shoes are usually where I start because they're my favorite.
 I love unusual-looking sneakers with vibrant colors.
 You can express yourself so fully with an awesome pair of kicks.